EricAgyemang/Machine_Learning_and_Deep_Learning/README.md

  # SIGNIFICANCE OF THE STUDY
-This study does not only contributes to extent literature, it also contribute to creating the awareness, bringing to knowledge and understanding of key factors that affect breast cancer patients, serves as a guide to both patients and physicians, and intends to open doors to more appropriate means for prevention, accurate method of diagnosis, better prediction of breast cancer outcomes, and treating breast cancer in the USA.
+This study does not only contributes to extent literature, it also contribute to creating the awareness, bringing to knowledge and understanding of key factors that affect breast cancer patients, serves as a guide to both patients and physicians, and intends to open doors to a more appropriate means of prevention, accurate method of diagnosis, better prediction of breast cancer outcomes, and treating breast cancer in the USA.
 These will help ensure an improved quality of life of breast cancer patients which has a commanding effect of mitigating the mortality rate of the breast cancer patient.

 # SCOPE OF STUDY